fdenivac/synology-photos-explorer/README.md

 - Uses a modified version of the [Synology API](https://github.com/N4S4/synology-api) project.
 This version, embedded here, is stripped down to the essentials : APIS only for Synology Photos.

-- Implements QAbstractItemModel and QStandardItem for TreeView / ListView
+- Implements QAbstractItemModel and QStandardItem for TreeView / ListView with QSortFilterProxyModel

 - Uses cache for thumbnails